AIDS HEALTHCARE FOUNDATION : CUTTING-EDGE MEDICINE AND ADVOCACY REGARDLESS OF ABILITY TO PAY

 Since 2011, AHF Cambodia has provided free HIV testing and education, has distributed free condoms through multiple public awareness events.
 AHF focus its prevention work on Most –at Risk groups by providing condoms, HIV testing and linkage to care and treatment.
 The mobile testing project serves the need of the Most –at Risk groups in remote areas and gathering places.

 In addition, AHF Cambodia engages in advocacy activities through events such as The World AIDS Day (WAD) and International Condom Day (ICD) and other event to raise the voice of affected and infected people.
-AHF Cambodia also sponsors activities around the International Women‘s Day, World TB Day, Youth Day, LGBTQI day and other very special events , which bring awareness and provides a safe environment for those affected and infected by HIV in Cambodia.
+AHF Cambodia also sponsors activities around the International Women‘s Day, World TB Day, Youth Day, LGBTQI day and other very special events , which bring awareness and provides a safe environment for those who are living with HIV in Cambodia.

 The estimated number of PLHIV in 2017 is 68, 78(NCHADS- UNAIDS: estimation PLHIV in Cambodia Feb 2015) of whom 58,516 patients are registered in care by the end of fourth quarter of 2017 (NCHADS ART quarterly report).
 The national estimate is about 10,000 PLHIV remained undiagnosed.
 To address this gap in knowledge of HIV status and achieve the national testing and treatment goals-in particular, the first of 90-90-90 goals, to diagnose 90% of people with HIV infected by 2020- new approaches are needed that enhance the efficacy and coverage testing.
 HIV partner notification is an approach that has the potential improve testing coverage while also identifying is an approach that has the potential to improve testing coverage while also identifying people with undiagnosed HIV infection.
 (Standard operation procedure for partner notification services and other forms for index client testing 2018).